 When you shut down a machine acting as a Redis Enterprise Software (RS) node, databases that have persistence enabled will attempt to persist all data to disk before shutting down.
 Depending on the number of databases and their size, the persistence operation might take a long time and result in the machine shutdown taking a very long time.
 In other cases, the operating system might force shutdown before all data has been persisted to disk, resulting in data loss.

-Redis Enterprise Software (RS) uses self-signed certificates to encrypt the following: Management UI REST API The connection between the client and the database endpoint (TLS encryption) Syncer connection that synchronizes data between databases for ReplicaOf and CRDB These self-signed certificates are generated on the first node of each RS installation.
+Redis Enterprise Software (RS) uses self-signed certificates to encrypt the following traffic: Management UI REST API Connections between clients and the database endpoint Synchronization between databases for ReplicaOf and CRDB These self-signed certificates are generated on the first node of each RS installation.
 These certificates are then copied to all other nodes added to the cluster.
-Note: When using the default self-signed certificates, an untrusted connection notification will appear in the management UI.
+Note - When using the default self-signed certificates, an untrusted connection notification will appear in the management UI.

 On the Cluster > Metrics page you can view detailed real-time graphs of various metrics for the entire cluster, as well as specific nodes.
 You can choose which resources and metric to display in each of the two detailed graphs at the top of the page, as follows: Below the top two graphs there are two groups of smaller graphs: The first group displays all available resources: the cluster itself, and each of the cluster nodes.

 On the Node > Metrics page you can view detailed graphs of various node metrics in real-time.
 You can choose which metrics are shown in each of the two graphs at the top of the page, as follows: Below the top two graphs there is a group of smaller graphs that displays all available metrics, such as CPU utilization and operations per second.
 In each of the bottom graphs, clicking the left arrow displays that metric in the top left graph, while clicking the right arrow displays that metric in the top right graph.